 In 2001, we announced our first restructuring plan.
 As the downturn continued, and excess capacity in higher-cost geographies remained, we announced additional restructuring plans through to 2004 and now into 2006.
 The restructuring plans are focused on consolidating facilities, thereby improving capacity utilization while increasing production in lower-cost geographies and accelerating margin expansion.
-For the second quarter of 2005, our capacity utilization was approximately 62%.
+For the third quarter of 2005, our capacity utilization was approximately 60%.
 At the completion of the restructuring initiatives, we expect the EMS production capacity utilization to reach the 70% range.
-We expect to have an improved balance of high capability and lower-cost capacity in our global manufacturing network when all of the planned restructuring actions are completed.
-As a result of our past and current restructuring efforts, approximately 80% of our employees as of June 30, 2005 were in lower-cost geographies, up from approximately 63% at the end of 2002.
+We expect to have more capabilities and a significant portion of our global manufacturing network in lower-cost regions when all of the planned restructuring actions are completed.
+As a result of our past and current restructuring efforts, approximately 80% of our employees as of September 30, 2005 were in lower-cost geographies, up from approximately 63% at the end of 2002.

 In 2004, we grew our revenue and operating margins as well as expanded the markets we serve.
-Our focus for 2005 has been, and will continue to be in this direction by aligning our capacity and improving the operating margins of our EMS business, increasing our business in diversified market sectors and further expanding our integrated services and solutions offerings.
+Our focus for 2005 has been, and will continue to be, in this direction by aligning our capacity and improving the operating margins of our EMS business, increasing our business in diversified market sectors and further expanding our integrated services and solutions offerings.
 Supporting these goals, we will continue to:

-- implement Lean manufacturing and Six Sigma principles and restructure underutilized facilities to improve operating margins; - divest unprofitable and non-strategic activities; - acquire companies which will allow us to grow in diversified markets; - offer new services, such as the new "green" service solutions which enables OEMs to comply with emerging environmental legislation; and

-• enhance relationships with OEM customers through improved execution and customer focus units.
+- implement Lean manufacturing and Six Sigma principles and restructure underutilized facilities to improve operating margins; - divest unprofitable and non-strategic activities; - acquire companies which will allow us to grow in diversified markets; - offer new services, such as the new "green" service solutions which enables OEMs to comply with emerging environmental legislation; and - enhance relationships with OEM customers through improved execution and customer focus units.

-Summary of 2Q 2005
+Summary of 3Q 2005

-Overview of 2Q 2005 results:
+Overview of 3Q 2005 results:

-Revenue for the second quarter of 2005 of \$2.25 billion grew 5% sequentially from the first quarter of 2005, but decreased 3% compared to the second quarter of 2004.
-Asia's revenue increased 19% from the same period in 2004 and now represents approximately 48% of our total revenue.
-Revenue for both the Americas and Europe have decreased 21% and 15%, respectively, from the same period in 2004 primarily due to lower volumes and the transfer of programs to Asia associated with our restructuring initiatives.
+Revenue for the third quarter of 2005 of \$2.0 billion decreased 11% sequentially from the second quarter of 2005 and decreased 8% compared to the third quarter of 2004.
+This decrease reflects expected weaker end market demand and summer seasonality from our core customers.
+Revenue from acquisitions was insignificant for the quarter.
+Asia's revenue increased 14% from the same period in 2004 and now represents approximately half of our total revenue.
+Revenue for each of the Americas and Europe has decreased 24% from the same period in 2004, primarily due to lower volumes and the transfer of programs to Asia associated with our restructuring initiatives.